Aztorius/vitaforensic/README.md

 - Turn off the PS Vita
 - Remove all storage cards from the console
-- Hold power button for 30 seconds
+- Hold R + PS + power buttons until the recovery menu appears
 - On the recovery menu reset the system
 - Once the initialisation is done you need to log in with the user credentials of the same playstation account that was on the console
 - Then turn off the console and put back the memory card